aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 # Building the Wild Rydes Backend Components Layer

 In this module, you will deploy backend application components to AWS.
-These backend components include AWS Lambda functions, API Gateway Endpoints and a DynamoDB table.
+These backend components include several AWS Lambda functions, two API Gateway Endpoints and two DynamoDB tables.
 You will also create the IAM polices and roles required by these components.

 There are two ways to complete this module.
-For learning purposes, we recommend that workshop participants step through the Console instructions while deploying the primary Ireland region, and then for time reasons, use the provided CloudFormation instructions to quickly set up the second Singapore region during module 3.
+For learning purposes, we recommend that workshop participants step through the *Console step-by-step instructions* while deploying the primary Ireland region, and then for time reasons, use the provided CloudFormation instructions to quickly set up the second Singapore region during module 3.

-Both sets of instructions are provided – simply expand your preferred path.
+Both sets of instructions are provided below – simply expand your preferred path.

 <details>
 <summary><strong>Console step-by-step instructions (expand for details)</strong></summary>